dannywillems/dannywillems.github.io/index.md

     href="https://o1labs.org">o1Labs</a>, a company catalyzing a new generation of applications powered by zero-knowledge cryptography.
     <br />
-    My current interests in cryptography are incrementally verifiable computation.
+    My current interest in cryptography is incrementally verifiable computation.
 I have been also interested in arithmetization-oriented cryptographic primitives.
 On my free-time I read about cybersecurity, low-level code optimisations, formal verification and mathametics applied in